PoruchikRjevski/tag_checker/src/README.md

 Order of doings:
+- init logger
-- check if git installed
++ check if git installed
-- read config file to model
++ read config file to model
-- update repos by links in config
++ update repos by links in config
 - get tags from develop branches
 - configurate web pages for each department
 - close all